cafougner/Trajectory-Simulator/README.md

 which will output an `equation.txt` file to the `results` folder, containing the polynomial equation, along with its degree and max/mean errors.

-If you want more detailed information, you can compare the real data to the polynomial predictions, as well as graph the polynomials error, by running
+If you want more detailed information, you can compare the real data to the polynomial predictions, as well as graph the polynomials' error, by running:

 ```sh
 $ python3 -m results_analyzer.py
 ```